abhishekshree/Numbers-Made-Dumber/README.md

 ---

 ## Week 3
 This week was about Congruences and Chinese Remainder Theorem.
 Difficult week, didn't understood 3<sup>rd</sup> and 4<sup>th</sup> problem of the assignment.

+---

+## Week 4
+This was the last week of the project.
+Explored how RSA encryption works.
+Read about [Miller-Rabin Primality Test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) and some [Group Theory](https://therenegadecoder.com/code/understanding-the-number-theory-behind-rsa-encryption/).
+Implemented the RSA Encryption from scratch this week as an exercise in Haskell.